practicalli/clojure/thinking-functionally/list-comprehension.md

 "for each number in the collection [1 2 3], apply the function (* number 2)"

-Couldnt we just do this with map?
+Couldn't we just do this with map?
 Yes, we could.

 ```
 (map #(* % 2) [1 2 3])